 Recipes on Tea Towels?
 Yup!

-I’m sure there are many options to preserve handwriting that I have missed.
-Leave a comment to let us know, then subscribe to get our new posts right to your inbox!
+I’m sure there are many options to preserve handwriting that I missed, so leave a comment to let us know.
+Then subscribe to get our new posts right to your inbox!